 I have enjoyed participating in experiences with some fairly radical work teams, which have significantly (in)formed my “ways” of teamwork and learning.
 I am rather open to diversity, difference, and making meaning through sharing and participation.
 I have learned that outdoor quests are not about the summit, but rather a journey.

 Dr. Joy Butler is a Professor in the Dept of Curriculum and Pedagogy at UBC, Vancouver, Canada.
-She is coordinator of Physical Education Teacher Education (PETE), Outdoor Education & Health programs at the undergraduate and graduate levels and include two-year M.Ed Cohorts for Physical Educators.
+She is coordinator of Health, Outdoor and Physical Education (HOPE) programs at the undergraduate and graduate levels and include two-year M.Ed Cohorts for Health, Outdoor and Physical Experiential Education (HOPE-Ed).
 Born in the United Kingdom, Dr. Butler taught secondary school Physical Education there for ten years, as well coaching three basketball teams to national finals.

 Joy’s research and teaching have developed around constructivism, complexity thinking, situated ethics and community wellness.
 She is active in international scholarship, organization, and advocacy for TGfU.
 She founded and was Chair of the TGfU Task Force in 2002 and developed its evolution into the TGfU SIG in 2006.
 She directed the 1st and 4th International Teaching Games for Understanding (TGfU) Conferences in 2001 and 2008.
 She has been invited to give presentations and workshops on TGfU in many different countries, including Finland, Singapore, Australia, Spain, Taiwan, Hong Kong, UK and Colombia.
 She created and now Chairs the TGfU International Advisory Board comprising of 17 individual country representatives.

 Joy has edited or coedited six TGfU books.
-Her authored book will be published in 2015.
+Her authored book, ‘Using inventing games to prevent bullying, teach democracy and promote social justice,’ was published in 2016.
 Her research interests and international work have translated into the expansion of graduate and undergraduate PE programs at UBC.
-In June 2014 she completed the second M.Ed cohort of physical educators at UBC with a specific research focus on TGfU.
+The third M.Ed cohort in HOPE-Ed, begins in July 2017